 - How do we persuade them to take a meeting?

 Now that you’ve identified the problem, it’s time to look for a solution!
-This is where your sales enablement strategy comes into play.
+This is where you use your sales enablement strategy to put in place the right sales enablement program.

 First, you may want to improve your lead generation sources, processes, and tools.
 Diversify your lead sources—email, landing pages, social media platforms—and eliminate sources that have dried up over time.
 Make routine evaluations of your leads and email list verification a consistent practice.
 Introduce tools like Hubspot that consolidate your lead generation into one platform, or look into tools that improve your lead captures like OptinMonster.